-Property Description Rule group Rule group to which the rule belongs in terms of content.
+Property Description Disabled Specifies whether the rule is disabled.
+Only enabled rules are taken into account by rule checking.
+Use the tasks Enable rule or Disable rule to enable or disable a rule.
+The working copy rule is always disabled.
+Rule group Rule group to which the rule belongs in terms of content.
 Select a role group from the menu.
-To create a new rule group, click 🖶.
+To create a new rule group, click 4.
 Enter a name and description for the rule group.
 Rule supervisors Application role whose members are responsible for the rule in terms of content.
-To create a new application role, click 🔂 .
+To create a new application role, click 🛃.
 Enter the application role name and assign a parent application role.
 Exception approval allowed Specifies whether exception approval is permitted when the rule is violated.
 Assignments or requests that cause the rule to be violated can be approved and issued anyway with this.
 Exception approver Application role, whose members are entitled to grant exception approval for violations to this rule.
-To create a new application role, click $igoplus$.
+To create a new application role, click 🖶.
 Enter the application role name and assign a parent application role.
 Mail template new violation Mail template used to generate an email to inform rule supervisors or exception approvers about new rule violations.
 Exception approval info Information, which the exception approver may require for making a decision.
 This advice should describe the risks and side effects of an exception.
-Validity period Time period for limiting exception approvals.
+Max. days valid Time period for limiting exception approvals.
 Enter the number for which days the exception approval applies.
 When the validity period expires, the exception approvals are automatically lifted.
 Attestors Applications role whose members are authorized to approve attest- ation cases for compliance rules and rule violations.
-To create a new application role, click 🖶 .
+To create a new application role, click 🖶.
 Enter the application role name and assign a parent application role.
 NOTE: This property is available if the Attestation Module is installed.
 Functional area Functional area relevant to the rule.
 Department Department relevant to the rule.
-Rule for cyclic testing and risk Specifies whether the rule is taken into account by risk assessment of IT Shop requests. assessment in the IT Shop.
+Rule for cyclic testing and risk assessment in the Specifies whether the rule is taken into account by risk assessment of IT Shop requests.
+This option is only visible if the QER ComplianceCheck

+Property Property Description IT Shop.
+SimpleMode NonSimpleAllowed configuration parameter is set.
+Rule only for cyclical testing Specifies whether the rule is only taken into account by cyclical testing.
 This option is only visible if the QER ComplianceCheck SimpleMode NonSimpleAllowed configuration parameter is set.
-Rule only for cyclical testing Specifies whether the rule is only taken into account by cyclical testing.

-Property Description This option is only visible if the QER ComplianceCheck SimpleMode NonSimpleAllowed configuration parameter is set.
 Condition Conditions, which result in a rule violation.
 Use the Rule Editor to enter the conditions.